top of page

 6091712152_2c22e90f08_o(1).jpg

-A playground in Middlesex flooded by Irene
+A playground in Middlesex

-Homes in Manville flooded by Ida
+Homes in Somerset County flooded by Ida

 The original NJPACT announcement stated that "our state is ground zero for rising sea levels, more intense storms and flooding, and rising temperature.
 The effects of climate change present real threats to New Jersey's economy, way of life, environment, and public health and safety."